KSaryan/NDS-React-app/README.md

 - [ ] Styling
 - [ ] Remove preview button/Have it autofill the div
 - [ ] Remove some repetition
+- [ ] Switch axios to fetch - for practice